Spence Green

 2011

 Spence Green, Marie-Catherine de Marneffe, John Bauer and Christopher D. Manning.
 2011.
 Multiword Expression Identification with Tree Substitution Grammars: A Parsing tour de force with French.
-In EMNLP 2011. [pdf] [slides] *The data from these experiments can be reproduced using TreebankPreprocessor in the Stanford parser.
-See the README for details.
+In EMNLP 2011. [pdf] [slides] [code]

 Spence Green, Nicholas Andrews, Matt Gormley, Mark Dredze, and Christopher D. Manning.
 2011.
 Cross-lingual Coreference Resolution: A New Task for Multilingual Comparable Corpora.
 Technical Report 6, Johns Hopkins University. [pdf]